'I’m always on the lookout for career opportunities for my students.'' | The Lighthouse

 Share

-Teacher: Lurion de Mello (pictured) is a senior lecturer in finance, course director of the Bachelor of Applied Finance and Bachelor Commerce (Finance), in the Department of Applied Finance and co-chair of the Australasian Commodity Markets Conference.
+Teacher: Lurion de Mello (pictured) is a senior lecturer in finance, Course Director of the Bachelor of Applied Finance and Bachelor Commerce (Finance), in the Department of Applied Finance and co-chair of the Australasian Commodity Markets Conference.

 Dr Lurion De Mello (pictured) is a Senior Lecturer in the Department of Applied Finance at Macquarie Business School